FCTA adopts pathfinding model to end violence against children

 She said that for the Nyesom Wike FCT, “everything is a capital project.

-“So, it is not just road and other capital projects; it is also about women and children – the human capital project of renewed hope in the FCT.
+“So, it is not just road and other capital projects; it is also about women and children – the human capital project of renewed hope in the FCT,” she said.

 She described the pathfinding model and tool kit as a model of economy that invests resources into ending violence against children, thereby creating a trajectory for economic prosperity that impacts the GDP.